tuur29/fuzzyclock/shared/README.md

 ## Adding translations

 The code for creating the text was kept fairly amateurish so someone with basic programming knowledge can add their own translations.
 If you can't program but would still like to help send me a message and I'll figure something out (you'll probably get a list with all the text or something).
+If you don't know how to use Kotlin or run this project, I suggest you create your translation in the [Kotlin Playground](https://pl.kotl.in/v0T4WBNvk) instead, this will give you live feedback without installing anything.

 You will need to know the official abbreviation of the language you wish to add.
 Currently Android uses the [ISO639-2 specification](https://www.loc.gov/standards/iso639-2/php/code_list.php).
 If possible A `ISO639-1` (2nd column) code is preferred since older Android versions don't support v2.